 The contractors that were about to build the observation wheel were announced in July 2003 and these were to be Japanese, namely the Takenaka and Mitsubishi companies.

 The structural engineering company that oversaw the work, global British firm Arup, was already familiar with building Ferris Wheels.
-In 2000, the company oversaw the work on the London Eye which is located on the South Bank of the River Thames and which is a prominent landmark in London.
+In 2000, the company oversaw the work on the London Eye which is located on the South Bank of the River Thames and which is a prominent attraction in London.

 The wheel was designed by renowned Japanese architect Kisho Kurokawa (1934-2007), one of the leading exponents of the Metabolist movements.
-He was the designer of one of the most peculiar landmarks in Tokyo, the Nakagin Capsule Tower.
+He was the designer of one of the most peculiar attraction in Tokyo, the Nakagin Capsule Tower.

 With a height of 135 meters (443 feet), the London Eye was the tallest Ferris Wheel in the world upon completion in March 2000 as well!